 ACCT 260 Intermediate Accounting I

 ACCT 270 Intermediate Accounting II

 ACCT 280 Intermediate Accounting III

 ACCT 340 Advanced Managerial Accounting

 ACCT 420 Tax Accounting

-CIS 110 Introduction to Computer Applications for Business

 All McGowan School of Business (MSB) courses numbered 300 and above, and all Accounting courses beyond MSB 110 and MSB 120, must be completed at King's College for King's to award the B.S. degree or minor sequence in Accounting or for the fulfillment of any required course in any other degree or minor programs offered through the William G. McGowan School of Business unless permission is granted by the Department Chair in writing prior to the start of any coursework.